Mohsen Shahinpoor: Career

-Following his doctoral studies, Shahinpoor went back to Iran and was employed by Shiraz University as an Assistant Professor of Mechanical Engineering.
-He was promoted to Associate Professor in 1972 and to Professor of Mechanical Engineering in 1976.
-He then moved back to the US and taught as a Professor of Mechanical and Industrial Engineering at Clarkson University from 1979 till 1984.
+Following his doctoral studies, Shahinpoor went back to Iran and was employed by Shiraz University as an assistant professor of mechanical engineering.
+He was promoted to associate professor in 1972 and to professor of mechanical engineering in 1976.
+He then moved back to the US and taught as a professor of mechanical and industrial engineering at Clarkson University from 1979 till 1984.

-Shahinpoor joined the University of New Mexico in 1984 as a Professor of Mechanical Engineering.
+Shahinpoor joined the University of New Mexico in 1984 as a professor of mechanical engineering.
 During his tenure at the university, he was appointed as Regents Professor of Mechanical Engineering from 1984 till 2002, and was twice appointed as Halliburton Endowed Chair Professor of CAD/CAM, CIM & Robotics.
-Shahinpoor also held secondary appointments at University of New Mexico's School of Medicine as a Professor of Surgery and Biomedical Engineering from 1996 till 2002, and as a Research Professor of Surgery from 2002 till 2007.
+Shahinpoor also held secondary appointments at University of New Mexico's School of Medicine as a professor of surgery and biomedical engineering from 1996 till 2002, and as a research professor of surgery from 2002 till 2007.

-In 2007, Shahinpoor joined University of Maine as a Professor of Biomedical Science and Engineering and held appointment as Richard C. Hill Professor till 2014.
-He was then appointed as Professor of Mechanical Engineering at University of Maine.
+In 2007, Shahinpoor joined University of Maine as a professor of biomedical science and engineering and held appointment as Richard C. Hill Professor till 2014.
+He was then appointed as professor of mechanical engineering at University of Maine.

 Shahinpoor chaired the Department of Mechanical Engineering at Shiraz University in the early 1970s, and co-directed the Robotics & Manufacturing Center at Clarkson University in the 1980s.
-At University of Mexico, Shahinpoor served as Chair of the Mechanical Engineering Department for seven years, along with directing the Intelligent Materials, Structures and Systems Laboratory, CAD/CAM, CIM & Robotics Laboratories, Spine Biomechatronics Laboratory, and the Artificial Muscle Research Institute.
-He has also served as an Associate Dean of Engineering from 1993 till 1995 at the University of New Mexico.
-In 2002, he was appointed as a Chief Scientist and Director of Biomedical Products at Environmental Robots Incorporated.
-He is serving as the Director of the Advanced Robotics Laboratory, the Director of the Smart Materials, Artificial Muscles and Tissue Manufacturing Laboratory, and the Director of the Biomedical Engineering and Robotic Surgery Laboratory at the University of Maine, since 2007.
+At University of Mexico, Shahinpoor served as chair of the Mechanical Engineering Department for seven years, along with directing the Intelligent Materials, Structures and Systems Laboratory, CAD/CAM, CIM & Robotics Laboratories, Spine Biomechatronics Laboratory, and the Artificial Muscle Research Institute.
+He has also served as an associate dean of engineering from 1993 till 1995 at the University of New Mexico.
+In 2002, he was appointed as a chief scientist and director of biomedical products at Environmental Robots Incorporated.
+He is serving as the director of the Advanced Robotics Laboratory, the director of the Smart Materials, Artificial Muscles and Tissue Manufacturing Laboratory, and the director of the Biomedical Engineering and Robotic Surgery Laboratory at the University of Maine, since 2007.

 Research

-Shahinpoor has worked on Ionic Polymer Metal Composites (IPMCs), Biomimetic Soft Artificial Muscles, Biomimetics and Artificial Muscles, Mechatronics, Electroactive Polymers, and Ionic Polymer Metal Composites (IPMCs), Nano-Bio Engineering, Intelligent Robotic Systems, Robotic Surgery, Health Engineering, Heart Assist Systems, Bionic Vision and Ophthalmological Engineering as well as Neuro and Endovascular Surgical Tools and Medical Implants.
+Shahinpoor has worked on ionic polymer–metal composites (IPMCs), biomimetic soft artificial muscles, biomimetics and artificial muscles, mechatronics, electroactive polymers, nano-bio engineering, intelligent robotic systems, robotic surgery, health engineering, heart assist systems, bionic vision and ophthalmological engineering as well as neuro and endovascular surgical tools and medical implants.

 On the materials side, he and his students have invented the ionic polymeric, artificial muscles (IPMCs) as actuator, energy harvester and sensor, and robotic artificial muscles, wrote the first book on artificial muscles, and made smart materials contributions.
 His publication Biomimetic Robotic Venus Flytrap has received recognition by numerous journals and media channels.
-He also wrote the first textbook on Robotics by a Mechanical Engineering professor and has contributed to soft biomimetic robots.
+He also wrote the first textbook on robotics by a mechanical engineering professor and has contributed to soft biomimetic robots.